Rumpelstiltskin

 “No one takes care of me!” said the imp.
 “I come and go as I please.
 No one even knows my name!”

-“I will find out your name,” said the queen.
+“I will find out your name,” said the Queen.

 “Oh, REALLY?” said the imp.
-For he knew that no one on earth knew his true name.
+For he knew that no one on earth knew his name.
 He had made it up himself and had never told a soul.

 That night when the imp appeared, the Queen shook out a scroll of names that fell to the floor.